namitasathish/Tesla-clone/README.md

 # Tesla-clone
-An exact mirror version of the tesla webpage
+An exact mirrored version of the tesla webpage